RedHat-Israel/ROSE/README.md

     ssh -L 8880:127.0.0.1:8880 <user>@<server-address>

 After starting the server (as mentioned above), open a browser at http://127.0.0.1:8880/ to view and control the game.

+### Openning a firewall port

+You can also open ports 8880 and 8888 on the remote VM running the server, and browse from a local machine in case port 8880 or 8888 are blocked by [firewalld](https://firewalld.org/):

+    sudo firewall-cmd --add-port=8880/tcp --permanent
+    sudo firewall-cmd --add-port=8888/tcp --permanent
+    sudo firewall-cmd --reload

 ## Running a driver